Skip to main content

 Flavi

-Flavi is one of the oldest and most historically significant settlements in the Shida Kartli region.
-The area's history spans several millennia, as evidenced by the discovery of the Flavi burial ground.
-Excavated in 1929, this archaeological site dates back to the transition between the Late Bronze and Early Iron Ages (late 2nd to early 1st millennium BC).
-The artifacts found here, currently preserved in the State Museum of Georgia, highlight the village's long-standing role as a center of cultural and economic activity in central Georgia.
+Flavi holds a significant place in the historical record of Shida Kartli.
+The area is perhaps best known for the Flavi burial ground, an archaeological site excavated in 1929 that dates back to the transition between the Late Bronze and Early Iron Ages (late 2nd to early 1st millennium BC).
+The artifacts recovered here, now housed in the State Museum of Georgia, provide evidence of the settlement's long-standing role as a center for cultural and economic exchange in the region.

-During the feudal period, Flavi was a notable strategic and economic unit.
-Historical records indicate that the village was originally the property of Amirejib Kutsna, a prominent figure who donated it to the Ulumba Mother of God Church at the turn of the 14th and 15th centuries.
-In the 16th century, specifically between 1527 and 1556 during the reign of King Bagrat III of Imereti, the village was acquired by the Bagration-Davitishvili noble family.
-According to local tradition, they purchased Flavi and several surrounding villages using gold and silver obtained from the Persian Shah Tahmasp.
-The family maintained their estates in the village until the early 20th century.
+During the feudal era, Flavi operated as a strategic and economic unit.
+Historical documentation suggests the village was originally held by Amirejib Kutsna, who granted it to the Ulumba Mother of God Church at the turn of the 14th and 15th centuries.
+In the 16th century, the estate was acquired by the noble Bagration-Davitishvili family, who maintained control over the village and its surrounding lands until the early 20th century.

-Located about one kilometer south of the village center, within the local cemetery, stands the Church of St. John the Baptist (Ioane Natlismcemeli).
-This monument dates back to the late feudal period and is a fine example of Georgian medieval ecclesiastical architecture.
-The church is a hall-type structure measuring 11 by 6.5 meters, built primarily from cobblestones and bricks.
-Its corners are reinforced with reddish stone blocks, which provide a striking visual contrast to the main walls.
+Located within the village cemetery about one kilometer south of the center, the Church of St. John the Baptist (Ioane Natlismcemeli) dates to the late feudal period.
+The structure is a hall-type building measuring 11 by 6.5 meters, constructed from cobblestone and brick.
+Its aesthetic is distinguished by the use of reddish stone blocks at the corners, which contrast with the primary wall surfaces.

 Transfers